llvm/llvm-project/llvm/docs/LangRef.rst

 same as an integral pointer, the only difference is that it is not possible to create a pointer just from an address.

-"Non-integral" pointers also impose restrictions on the optimizer, but in general these are less restrictive than for "unstable" pointers.
+"Non-integral" pointers also impose restrictions on transformation passes, but in general these are less restrictive than for "unstable" pointers.
 The main difference compared to integral pointers is that ``inttoptr`` instructions should not be inserted by passes as they may not be able to create a valid pointer.
 This property also means that ``inttoptr(ptrtoint(x))`` cannot be folded to ``x`` as the ``ptrtoint`` operation may destroy the necessary metadata to reconstruct the pointer.
-Additionaly, since there could be out-of-band state, it is also not legal to convert a load/store of a non-integral pointer type to a load/store of an integer type with same bitwidth as that may not copy all the state.
+Additionally, since there could be out-of-band state, it is also not legal to convert a load/store of a non-integral pointer type to a load/store of an integer type with same bitwidth, as that may not copy all the state.
-However, it is legal to use appropriately aligned ``llvm.memcpy`` and ``llvm.memmove`` for copies of non-integral pointers as long as these are not converted into integer operations.
+However, it is legal to use appropriately-aligned ``llvm.memcpy`` and ``llvm.memmove`` for copies of non-integral pointers.
+NOTE: Lowering of ``llvm.memcpy`` containing non-integral pointer types must use appropriately-aligned and sized types instead of smaller integer types.

-Unlike "unstable" pointers, the bit-wise representation is stable and ``ptrtoint(x)`` always yields a deterministic values.
+Unlike "unstable" pointers, the bit-wise representation is stable and ``ptrtoint(x)`` always yields a deterministic value.
-This means optimizer is still permitted to insert new ``ptrtoint`` instructions.
+This means transformation passes are still permitted to insert new ``ptrtoint`` instructions.
 However, it is important to note that ``ptrtoint`` may not yield the same value as storing the pointer via memory and reading it back as an integer, even if the bitwidth of the two types matches (since ptrtoint could involve some form of